Plan and record your skills development

 Selection of appropriate development activities and courses should form part of your relationship with your supervisor and you should expect to discuss your development needs during your annual reviews.

-The Skills Assessment and Personal Development plan [DOC 100KB] is designed to help you assess your development needs.
-This allows you to assess your confidence in a variety of skills and, in turn, create an action plan for your development at different stages of your doctorate.
+The Development Needs Analysis is designed to help you assess your development needs with your supervisor.
+This allows you to assess your confidence across the Training and Development Pillars and, in turn, create an action plan for your development at different stages of your doctorate.

-To help you keep a record of all the training and development activities you take part in during your doctorate, you will be automatically registered on a database called Skills Points System (SPS) soon after you enrol as a doctoral student at Queen Mary.
+To help you keep a record of all the training and development activities you take part in during your doctorate, your PGR account on the CPD Training System will include your Skills Point Record.

-The SPS captures generic and discipline-specific developmental activities that doctoral students are involved in, through the allocation of points.
+The Skills Point Record captures the transferable and discipline-specific developmental activities that PGR students are involved in, through the allocation of points.
 Points are given for courses or workshops run by the Doctoral College, Queen Mary Academy, other teams at Queen Mary, schools and institutes, and external organisations.
 Points are also awarded for participation in other activities, such as conference attendance, teaching and attending seminars.
 It is your responsibility to ensure that your training record is kept up to date.

 Key facts